Sphere Trace Solver (BETA)

 How the strategy works

-The solver tracks which board configurations are consistent with all your reveals so far.
-The Boards consistent count updates after each reveal.
+The solver tracks which board arrangements are consistent with everything you've revealed so far.
+The Boards consistent count updates after each click.